Ayo10Yard-hashbro/An-Rbxl-converter-that-can-convert-any-modern-rbxlx-to-classic-rbxl-XML-/README.md

 ## Hey, human here!

 - So uh up top is ai by Claude
-- Its for converting converting (of course)
+- Its for converting (of course)
-- So uhm how can i use?
+- How to use?
-- Just go read.
+- So uh do git clone https://github.com/Ayo10Yard-hashbro/An-Rbxl-converter-that-can-convert-any-modern-rbxlx-to-classic-rbxl-XML- and do cmds up top
+- what are the use's of it?
+- its for converting to older classic places versions because? for making steal a brainrot to old roblox lol
+- Honestly i dont know what to type just do it.

 ## License
 - Everything in the repo is in Gnu GpL v3